abingham/storer/README.md

 - A micro-service for [cyber-dojo](http://cyber-dojo.org)
 - Stores the visible files, output, and traffic-light status of every avatar test event.

-- API:
+API:
-  * All methods receive their arguments in a json hash.
+  * All methods receive their named arguments in a json hash.
   * All methods return a json hash with a single key.
+    * If the method completes, the key equals the method's name.
     * If the method raises an exception, the key equals "exception".
-  * If the method completes, the key equals the method's name.

 - - - -